AuthorizeNet/sdk-php/README.md

 ## Authentication
-To authenticate with the Authorize.Net API you will need to retrieve your API Login ID and Transaction Key from the [`Merchant Interface`](https://account.authorize.net/).
+To authenticate with the Authorize.Net API you will need to retrieve your API Login ID and Transaction Key from the [Merchant Interface](https://account.authorize.net/).
 You can find these details in the Settings section.
-If you don't currently have a production Authorize.Net account and need a sandbox account for testing, you can easily sign up for one [`here`](https://developer.authorize.net/sandbox/).
+If you don't currently have a production Authorize.Net account and need a sandbox account for testing, you can easily sign up for one [here](https://developer.authorize.net/sandbox/).

 Once you have your keys simply load them into the appropriate variables in your code, as per the below sample code dealing with the authentication part of the flow.